husseinhmede1/bex-website/README.md

 * Web:
     * run `yarn build` to perform production build
     * run `yarn serve` to serve production build locally
-* Windows:
+* Desktop:
+  Electron-packager supports packaging the React app on multiple desktop platforms (windows, linuk, MacOS).
+However, packaging for windows requires the extra step of downloading windows-build-tools.
-    * run `yarn --add-python-to-path='true' --debug add global windows-build-tools` to install windows build tools (run as adminstrator / super user )
+    * Windows: run the global command `npm --add-python-to-path='true' --debug install --global windows-build-tools` (or yarn equivalent) to install windows build tools (run as adminstrator)
-    * run `yarn add grpc --build-from-source`
-    * run `yarn electron-pack` to package as desktop app
+    * run `yarn electron-pack` to package as desktop app (This may take time depending on app size and hardware)
+  Note: To build for desktop in dev-mode, just run `yarn electron-dev`.

 ## Structure